Part of the National Alzheimer’s and Dementia Resource Center webinar series, sponsored by the Administration for Community Living

 - Describe how an Administration for Community Living dementia grant help to create Tête-à-Tête, a Memory Café−inspired activity targeted toward a Haitian, Creole-speaking faith-based community.

-Beth Soltzberg is a social worker and the program director at Jewish Family & Children’s Service (JF&CS) in Boston, Massachusetts.
+Beth Soltzberg is a social worker and a program director at Jewish Family & Children’s Service (JF&CS) in Boston, Massachusetts.
 She runs the JF&CS Memory Café, is Founding Director of the Percolator Memory Café network, leads the Dementia Friends Massachusetts public awareness program, and serves on the Dementia Friendly Massachusetts leadership team.

 Dr. María Ordóñez is a Board-certified gerontological and psychiatric mental health nurse practitioner who specializes in caring for older adults through diagnosis, treatment, and management of age-associated acute and chronic conditions.
 Her practice seeks to transform healthcare environments by providing culturally responsive and linguistically appropriate science-based care interventions for aging populations, and is dedicated to meeting the needs of unserved and underserved minority communities.